pretix/pretix-docs/docs/guides/taxes.md

 When a customer purchases the event ticket, the catering will be added as a bundled product automatically.
 The product price of €450 will be split into the two components.
 €300 will be taxed at 7.00% and €150 will be taxed at 19.00%.

+#### Mixed taxation (tax added on top of price)

+This section explains how to implement mixed taxation if your pretix shop uses tax rules that add on top of the price of the products.
+Follow the instructions under [Mixed taxation (tax included in price)](taxes.md#mixed-taxation-tax-included-in-price) in everything except pricing.
+If the boxes next to "The configured product prices include the tax amount" are unchecked on all of your tax rules, then configuring prices for mixed taxation is more complex.

+pretix assumes that the "Designated price part" for bundled products already includes tax.
+Thus, you need to calculate price after tax for bundled products yourself.

+Multiply the intended price before tax with the applying tax rate.
+Add the result to the intended price before tax.
+Edit the product into which you are bundling the other products.
+Switch to the :btn:Bundled products: tab.
+Enter the number you calculated (net price + tax) into the field "Designated price part".

+Repeat these steps for every product you are adding to the bundle.
+Add all amounts you entered in the "Designated price part" fields to the price before tax of the base ticket.
+Then, switch to the :btn:Price: tab and enter the sum of those amounts in the "Default price" field.

 ## Troubleshooting